Kenya at a Glance

 Kenya’s Visa Requirements

 Nationals of selected countries (e.g. from Tanzania or Uganda) do not need a visa at all.
 They can obtain a visitor pass at the immigration counter of the airport.
-By contrast, the citizens of various other nations (e.g. Afghanistan or Iraq) can only apply for a Kenyan visa with a personal reference.
+In contrast, citizens of certain other nations (e.g. Afghanistan or Iraq) may only apply for a Kenyan visa with a personal reference.

-However, the countries on these two lists can frequently change.
-Therefore we have not mentioned all the nations in question here since the information would probably be outdated.
-Before starting your Kenyan visa application, please ask the nearest Kenyan mission if you can get a visitor pass on arrival or if you need a reference for the application process.
+However, the countries on these two lists can frequently change, which is why we have not mentioned all the nations in question.
+Before starting your Kenyan visa application, please enquire at the nearest Kenyan mission if you can get a visitor pass on arrival or if you need a reference for the application process.

 Basic Visa Options

 For all sorts of visits to Kenya, there are two basic visa categories: the single-entry visa and the multiple-journey visa.
-As the names imply, the main difference lies in the number of times the visa allows you to enter into Kenya.
+As the names imply, the main difference lies in the number of times the visa allows you to enter and exit Kenya.

 - official visa application form